lidofinance/solana-docs/docs/Guides/Development/Specification/Solido/solido.md

 ## Terminology

 - **Lamport**:  The minimum unit of denomination in Solana, which an equivalent value of 0.000000001 SOL.
 A helper struct,[Lamports](./token.md#Lamports) , is used in Solido to ensure safety when dealing with balances.
+- **StLamport**:  The minimum unit of denomination in Solido pool tokens, stSOL, which an equivalent value of 0.000000001 stSOL.
+A helper struct,[StLamports](./token.md#StLamports) , is used in Solido to ensure safety when dealing with balances.